oskipulag/Oskipulag.github.io/_posts/2021-10-23-Flare-On-2021-Introduction.md

 <div style="text-align:center"><img src="/images/314.png"/></div>

-I think the *anonymous* accounts are not used in the official counting, even though they are shown on the progress overview at https://2021.flare-on.com/scoreboard.
+I think the *anonymous* accounts are not used in the official counting, even though they are shown on the progress overview at [this years scoreboard](https://2021.flare-on.com/scoreboard).
 So I corrected the above image for this inconvenience.